How To Train A Dog To Walk On A Lead8 December 2022

 Dogs should ideally walk on your left side.
 If they are constantly making to and fro movements, it will not be easy for you to keep them by your side.
 When you are using the lead, keep it at a length so that you can gently pull the pup to your side, thus modelling the way you want them to walk beside you.

 You can also use tiny treats to tempt your furry friend to be by your side until they learn the correct manner of walking.
 However, keep the treats to a minimum because it might become a habit.

 4. Keep your walking sessions short

 If your puppy has recently been introduced to the idea of a lead, you would do better by keeping the walking sessions short and fun-filled.
-Do not stretch to an hour or more because doggy might lose interest and might actually start pulling and pushing away.
-Notice changes in behavior and act accordingly.
+Do not stretch to an hour or more because your dog might lose interest and might actually start pulling and pushing away.
+Notice changes in behaviour and act accordingly.

 5. Introduce new people slowly